 The only way to know how you are, is to do some stock-taking.
 If we want to move from where we are, to a better place, we first need to know where / how we are actually doing.
 From this cross-section of our selves, we can make wiser, healthier decisions to move forward.

 Do you need extra support?

 So, what is your relationship-status with food?
-If you feel you could benefit from additional support, why not schedule a free discovery call using the form below to learn more about how we can help.
+If you feel you could benefit from additional support, why not schedule a free discovery call to learn more about how I can help.